-According to Florida law, your insurance carrier should start paying workers comp benefits within 21 days after you’ve reported your injury to your employer.
-This means that you can expect to receive your first workers’ comp check within three weeks of reporting your injury.
+According to Florida law, your insurance carrier should start paying workers comp benefits within 21 days after you report your injury to your employer.
+You can expect to receive your first workers’ comp check within three weeks of reporting your injury.

 The above timeline, however, is only applicable if your claim is approved immediately.
 More often than not, your insurance carrier will find any reason to deny your claim.

-When this happens, you’ll have to go through the appeals process and may even have to bring your case before a judge.
+When this happens, you’ll have to go through the appeals process and even bring your case before a judge.
 This can significantly delay your workers’ comp payment.

-On average, appealing a workers comp can take anywhere from 3 to 6 months.
+On average, appealing a workers comp can take 3 to 6 months.
 Some cases can even take years.
-This means that instead of 21 days, you may have to wait for years before you can receive your first workers comp check.
+This means that instead of 21 days, you may have to wait years before receiving your first workers’ comp check.

-So when does workers comp start paying, really?
-To answer this, you need to understand how workers comp works in Florida.
+So when does workers comp start paying?
+To answer this, you must understand how workers comp works in Florida.

 After reporting your injury, your employer has 7 days to inform your insurance carrier about it.
 Your insurance carrier will then verify your claim.
-If they have no objections, they’ll start paying you your workers’ comp benefits.
+They’ll start paying you your workers’ comp benefits if they have no objections.

 For disabilities that are immediate and continuous for at least 8 days, the first benefit check should arrive no later than 14 days after you’ve reported your injury.
 But if the first seven days of your injury are delayed or nonconsecutive, you should receive your check on the 6th day after the first 8 calendar days of disability.